gudwin/botbuilder-unit/README.md

    * [Changelog](#changelog)

 # Glossary
-- **script** or **conversation spec** - an array of messages describing flow of conversation with a bot;
+- **script** or **conversation spec** - array of objects.
+Script is a step-by-step specification for conversation between a human and an application;
 - **filter** function - a custom function that will be called by Library.
-The function should return a [Promise](https://promisesaplus.com/).
+Used to inject async data, the function should return a [Promise](https://promisesaplus.com/);
+- **MBF** - Microsoft Bot Framework, Node.JS version;

 # Introduction

-This is a test framework for chatbots leveraging Microsoft Bot Framework Chatbots.
-At current moment, functional tests supported by the framework.
-Comperhensive support for unit testing will be implemented in short term future.

-As an input the Library requires a bot and a script.

-> The Library still in an active development, so don't hesitate to propose changes and new features.
+> The Library still in an active development, so don't hesitate to propose changes and new features!
+Backward compatibility of API not guaranteed before 1.0 release.

+This is a test framework for chatbots developed with Microsoft Bot Framework for Node.JS.
+Supports both unit and functional tests.
+In background of MBF

+Emulates a conversation between user and bot.
+Provides input for bot and validates response.
+Each test requires a script - array of steps, where every step represents of next entities:

+* Validator for Bot response;
+* An Input for bot;
+* Conversation State validator or modifier;
+* Custom action, with logic injected by test developer;;

+Test fails if conversation deviates from specified in script.

 ## WARNING Migration to 0.6.* version

 - __before__ and __after__ attributes are not supported anymore, use **custom** steps instead;